How to Play the Crossclimb Game

 The ladder

 A Crossclimb puzzle is a ladder of seven rungs.
 Every rung holds a word, and all seven words are the same length — either four or five letters.
 The top and bottom rungs start locked and hidden.
 The five rungs in the middle each carry a trivia clue for you to answer.
+Those five middle answers arrive scrambled: you must find the unique climb that connects the fixed ends.

 The one rule that matters